sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-workspace-connection.rst

       :alt: connection
       :width: 60%

-   .. note:: Make sure to update Databricks Workspace URL with absolute path and it should be accessible from Fire Insights application.
+   .. note:: Make sure to update Databricks Workspace URL with absolute path and it should be accessible from Sparkflows application.

    **WORKSPACE DATABRICKS Tab:**